Our First Apprentice

 I’ve learned that September is a busy month here, as most people are back at work after their summer holidays and ready to speak to us.
 It’s definitely getting chillier in here, but I’m embracing autumn and very much looking forward to decorating the office for Halloween next month!

 Around this time of year is also trade-show season in the technical world.
 Exhibitions and trade-shows provide us opportunities for new business and networking, so naturally we’ve been preparing for upcoming exhibitions and trying to get into contact with some of the other companies attending them.
-Our directors Lee and Iona will be attending Photonex 2019 this October, our biggest exhibition of the year, which you can read about here.
+Our directors Lee and Iona will be attending Photonex 2019 this October, our biggest exhibition of the year.

 Lee and Iona attended Photonex 2019 earlier this month, an event focused on technology in the Photonics & Optics industry.
 Events like these involve some preparation, for instance making sure to neatly pack up our pop-up stands that go on display so that they’re ready to take to the exhibition.
 We also like to try and get in contact with the other companies attending the event so that they already know about us when they arrive and may be interested in having a chat to find out more about what we do.